 - Congestion or runny nose

 - Nausea or vomiting

-Parent-Teacher Club (PTC)
+Parent-Teacher Club (PTC) Corner

 Visit the PTC website at AllenPTC.org to become a member of the PTC and make a donation to support the latest initiative at the school.
 Allen’s PTC is a 501(c)(3) organization that supports the school’s educational mission through funding programs and initiatives.

-Allen School needs parents and guardians to support our school through important parent groups, such as the PTC (Parent Teacher Club), the School Site Council (often referred to as SSC), and the English Language Advisory Committee (often referred to as ELAC).
+Allen School needs parents and legal guardians to support our school through important parent groups, such as the PTC (Parent Teacher Club), the School Site Council (often referred to as SSC), and the English Language Advisory Committee (often referred to as ELAC).
 The site-based groups work with the Principal, staff, and other community members to ensure that community voice is part of the shared decision making process of a public school.

-Virtual Family First Friday Meeting
+Family First Friday Meeting